IMPORTANT NOTICE: Please review all 2020 season visitor information before visiting. Click here to learn more.

 Can we bring our own lunch?

 Guests cannot bring outside food into the zoo.
 Large containers including coolers are not allowed into the zoo.
 Guests can still bring smaller items like water bottles, snacks, and food for childcare, however.
+Please be careful to remain 6 feet away from other guests while you are eating and drinking.
+Please stay off of main pathways when eating and drinking.

 Note: It is against USDA regulations to bring in food for the animals.